 You can apply for a tuition fee loan regardless of what your household income is.

 The tuition fee loan from the government is repayable.
-However, you won't have to start paying it back until after you graduate, and only then once you're earning over the repayment threshold (currently £21,000 a year).
+However, you won't have to start paying it back until after you graduate, and only then once you're earning over the repayment threshold.
+(If you are starting your course in September 2019 the threshold will be £25,000).
 Find out more about repaying student loans

 Help with living costs

-If you are an eligible UK or EU student you'll be able to get a maintenance loan from the government to help with living costs.For 2017/18 the exact amount of maintenance loan for living costs that you can apply for depends on:
+If you are an eligible UK student you'll be able to get a maintenance loan from the government to help with living costs.For 2018/19 the exact amount of maintenance loan for living costs was based on: